north park home to baseball legend

 Long before becoming a Major League icon, this legendary hitter called North Park home, shaping the neighborhood’s unexpected yet significant role in sports history.

-From his childhood home to the field named in his honor, North Park holds a special place in the story of this remarkable athlete.
+From his childhood home to the field named in his honor, the area holds a special place in the story of this remarkable athlete.

 Ted Williams' Early Life in North Park